 Expect more shipping chaos next year as omicron risk forces transport workers, from seafarers to truck drivers, to quit or change jobs.
 Logistics companies around the world, from global giants to small businesses, can’t find enough staff as governments tighten restrictions and virus infections surge.
 Elsewhere, business disruptions are also leaving CEOs nervous about losing their jobs in 2022.
 A new survey shows that 72% of chief executive officers fear an imminent firing, up from 52% in 2020, according to a new global survey.
 Supply chains and the labor market topped the executives’ list of concerns.

 Taiwan is bracing for more Chinese military patrols in 2022, after warplane incursions more than doubled this year.
 China has used the flights to demonstrate an expanding variety of hardware, including long-range bombers, electronic-warfare fighter jets, refueling tankers and radar planes.
 The patrols have also put added strain on Taiwan’s air-defense systems and given the People’s Liberation Army intelligence about how Taipei would respond to an attack.
 That is fueling concern about a potential clash, as slated political events in 2022 put pressure on Presidents Xi Jinping and Tsai Ing-wen to show strength, and for Joe Biden to maintain a firm line toward Beijing before congressional midterm elections.

 What We’ve Been Reading

-And finally, here’s what Cormac’s interested in this morning
+And finally, here’s what Cormac’s interested in today

-Cormac Mullen is a Cross-Asset reporter and editor for Bloomberg News in Tokyo.
+Cormac Mullen is a Deputy Managing Editor in the Markets team for Bloomberg News in Tokyo.